EddieTheEd/Obsidian-Vault/001_Notes/Literature EXtract.md

 Tags: #literature

-Tears of mildew silently fell from the azure clouds, gently carried by the dance of zephyrs.
-Dawn trotted down the muddy, forsaken pathway, her journey illuminated by the
+Tears of dew silently fell from the azure clouds, gently carried by the dance of zephyrs.
+Dawn trotted down the muddy, forsaken pathway, her journey illuminated by the mellow glow of the luscious forest.
+She quietly stepped towards her destination, holding her breath as the whispers of the wilderness emanated around her.
+It had been years since she last walked down the path.
+She had just watched the sun rise, pouring with crimson, alongside her father and mother.
+They were